GatorSethBarber/SoftwareEngineeringGroup24/Sprint4.md

 ## Front End
 * Added tab "Add New Card" to dashboard where user can add their new gift card to their wallet
-* Added tab "My Requests" to dashboard where user can see their request to another and the request from other to user
+* Added tab "My Requests" to dashboard where user can see their request to another user and the request from other user to current user
 * Added functionality for current user to create a swap request
 * Added functionality for current user to add new gift card
 * Added functionality for current user to accept or deny the offered that they have